omniscale/imposm3/docs/tutorial.rst

   imposm import -config config.json -read hamburg.osm.pbf -write -diff -cachedir ./cache -diffdir ./diff

 .. note:: Each diff import requires access to the cache files from this initial import.
-So it is a good idea to set ``-cachedir`` to a premanent location instead of `/tmp/`.
+So it is a good idea to set ``-cachedir`` to a permanent location instead of `/tmp/`.

 .. note:: You should not make changes to the mapping file after the initial import.
 Changes are not detected and this can result aborted updates or incomplete data.